 I do apologize for my long absence from this blog.
 After the CHADD conference last fall, I barely had time to catch my breath before I accepted a highly respected professional publisher's request to produce a guide for couple's therapists treating ADHD-affected couples.
-Look for it next year!
+Look for it in 2015!

 by Susan Schorn